bjornaa/ladim2/examples/restart/README.rst

 There are three yaml files:

 ``unsplit.yaml``
-  Runs the streak example unchanged, result in ``unsplit.nc``
+  Runs a short ladim simulation, result in ``unsplit.nc``

 ``split.yaml``
-  Runs the streak example, splitting the output in half-day files each with 4 records, 3 hours apart.
+  Runs the same example, splitting the output in 8-hourly files each with 4 records, 2 hours apart.
 Files are named ``split_000.nc``, ...

 ``restart.yaml``
   Restarts the split example from ``split_001.nc``.
 File names become